-MIG expects that most (or all) investors will choose to obtain the CGT roll-over relief, since that seems likely to be in the best interests of investors.
-MIG has prepared this 'MIG DEMERGER COST BASE SPLIT GUIDE - INVESTORS WHO CHOOSE ROLL-OVER' to assist investors to work out their CGT positions in relation to the demerger where they choose to obtain the CGT roll-over relief.
-(In case any investors, for whatever reason, choose not to obtain the CGT roll-over relief, MIG is issuing a separate 'MIG DEMERGER COST BASE SPLIT GUIDE - INVESTORS WHO DO NOT CHOOSE ROLL-OVER' to assist any such investors).
+MIG has prepared this 'MIG DEMERGER COST BASE SPLIT GUIDE - INVESTORS WHO DO NOT CHOOSE ROLL-OVER' to assist investors to work out their CGT positions in relation to the demerger where they choose not to obtain the CGT roll-over relief.
+(MIG is issuing a separate 'MIG DEMERGER COST BASE SPLIT GUIDE - INVESTORS WHO CHOOSE ROLL-OVER' to assist investors who choose to obtain the CGT roll-over relief).

-This 'MIG DEMERGER COST BASE SPLIT GUIDE - INVESTORS WHO CHOOSE ROLL-OVER' is for MIG investors who choose to obtain the CGT roll-over relief.
-Under that relief:
+This 'MIG DEMERGER COST BASE SPLIT GUIDE - INVESTORS WHO DO NOT CHOOSE ROLL-OVER' will assist any MIG investors who choose not to obtain the CGT roll-over relief to determine: